 Our ability to develop and implement innovative products and services that are accepted and valued by our customers and independent agents is critical to maintaining and enhancing our competitive position.
 Innovations must be implemented in compliance with applicable insurance regulations and may require extensive modifications to our systems and processes and extensive coordination with and reliance on the systems of third parties.
 As a result, if we do not handle these transitions effectively and bring such innovations to market with the requisite speed, the quality of our products, our relationships with our customers and agents, and our business prospects, may be materially adversely affected.
-In addition, innovations by competitors or other market participants may increase the level of competition in the industry.
-If we fail to respond appropriately to those innovations on a timely basis, our competitive position and results may be materially adversely affected.
+In addition, innovations by competitive position and results may be materially adversely affected.